-3. Do the Math
+3. Do Mental Math

-4. A Gentle Scratch
+4. Scratch Your Butt

-A DUDE on Reddit found an interesting way to get you pee flowing.
+A DUDE on Reddit found an interesting way to get your pee flowing.
 He claimed it worked 80% of the time: Very lightly scratch the area right above your butt crack.
+Hey, whatever works, right?

 5. Get Exposed

 A common cognitive behavioral therapy (CBT) technique used to treat social anxiety is "graduated exposure therapy."
 It involves trying to pee in increasingly difficult places.

 Start on your home turf with your roommate outside the door.
 You could move on to peeing with your significant other in the bathroom with you.
 As time goes on, the idea is to continually expose yourself to your anxiety about peeing and eventually break down your fear of peeing in public.

 If this doesn't do the trick, the International Paruresis Foundation mentions psychotherapy and hypnotherapy as potential solutions.

 We hate to even bring it up, but the worst cases of paruresis require self-catheterization, which means you stick a tube up your penis to manually drain the urine.
 Let's hope you don't let your shy bladder get that serious.